madscientista/degoog/README.md

 **Now in stable beta.** You can use it in production but there may be _some_ inconsistent behaviour.

-Please check the docs [here](https://degoog-org.github.io/docs/) before raising issues, your questions may already have been answered.
+Please check the [documentation](https://degoog-org.github.io/docs/) before raising issues, your questions may already have been answered.

 ---